 StrictHostKeyChecking no

-Now I will describe what most important options mean.
-For bastion:
+I will now describe what the most important options mean.

-• User - I’m using Ubuntu kickstarted on cloud as bastion host with it’s default user.
-Never use root here - you don’t need that
+• User - I’m using an Ubuntu image kickstarted on a cloud provider as the bastion host with its default user.
+Never use root here.
+It’s not necessary.

-• ForwardAgent yes - we want to forward our ssh keys through bastion to destination hosts,
+• ForwardAgent yes - We want to forward our SSH keys through the bastion to destination hosts.

-• ServerAliveInterval 60 - this is like keepalive connection, ssh will send small ping/pong packets every 60 seconds so your connection won’t hung/terminate after long time,
+• ServerAliveInterval 60 - This acts as a keepalive for the connection.
+SSH will send small ping/pong packets every 60 seconds so your connection won’t hang or terminate after a long time.

-• ControlMaster auto - we will open one connection to bastion host and multiplex other ssh connections through it, connection will be opened for ControlPersist time,
+• ControlMaster auto - We will open one connection to the bastion host and multiplex2 other SSH connections through it.
+The connection will remain open for the duration specified in ControlPersist.

-• ControlPath - this have to be configured same way like in ansible.cfg,
+• ControlPath - This has to be configured the same way as in ansible.cfg.

-• ProxyCommand none - we’re setting ProxyCommand for all hosts but we need it disabled for bastion,``
+• ProxyCommand none - We are setting ProxyCommand for all hosts, but we need to disable it for the bastion itself.

-• ProxyCommand ssh -q -A ubuntu@bastion nc %h %p - this is what makes all magic, it will pipe your ssh connection via bastion to destination host,
+• ProxyCommand ssh -q -A ubuntu@bastion nc %h %p - This is what makes the magic happen.
+It pipes your SSH connection through the bastion to the destination host.

-• StrictHostKeyChecking no - this options shouldn’t be there for production but it’s useful at beginning when you create and destroy machines few times before you test everything.
-Normally this will cause notifications about ssh key changes, but you’re aware of that - you just recreated those machines.
+• StrictHostKeyChecking no - This option shouldn’t be enabled for production, but it’s useful at the beginning when you are creating and destroying machines multiple times while testing.
+Normally, this would cause notifications about SSH key changes, but you’re already aware of that since you just recreated those machines.

-I’ve found examples without netcat but was unable to get them working - this one worked for me really well.
+I’ve found examples that don’t use netcat, but I was unable to get them working.
+This one worked for me really well.

-To test if connections work fine use this configuration like:
+To test if your connections work correctly, use this configuration like so:

 ssh -F ssh_config bastion